jiazhang-ml/jiazhang-ml.github.io/index.md

 ---

 #### Research & Publications
 I am broadly interested in machine learning, data mining, and pattern recognition.
 I am generally interested in design, analysis, and implementation of algorithms for scientific computing problems.
-Now I am working on:
+Now I am working on large-scale multi-label learning and AI applications in medicine and education.

-* Multi-label learning, feature selection, weakly supervised learning, class-imbalance learning
-* Large-scale optimation, data fusion
-* Intelligent human-computer interaction and EEG signal analysis
-* AI in medicine, e.g., TCM Health Management,  drug repositioning, readmission prediction, ASD prediction

 I have a few recent manuscripts available on-line: ( More Publications in [Google Scholar Link](https://scholar.google.com/citations?user=yBaTk-gAAAAJ&hl=en))